-You now have your brand new tattoo, and you’ll want to take good care of it!
+You now have your brand-new tattoo, and you’ll want to take good care of it!
 From this point on, your artist is not responsible for any infection or other problems you may have with your tattoo if you don’t take proper care of it.
 It is very important that you follow these guidelines.
 A gorgeous tattoo can turn into a disaster if the proper aftercare is not taken.
+In the event that you may suspect an infection, seek medical attention immediately.

 Leave That Bandage Alone!